couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 ### Providing Hostnames for Nodes

-There are several ways you can provide hostnames for Couchbase 2.1.0+.
-You can provide a hostname when you install a Couchbase Server 2.1.0 node, when you add it to an existing cluster for online upgrade, or via a REST-API call.
+There are several ways you can provide hostnames for Couchbase 2.1+.
+You can provide a hostname when you install a Couchbase Server 2.1 node, when you add it to an existing cluster for online upgrade, or via a REST-API call.
 If a node restarts, any hostname you establish will be used.
 You cannot provide a hostname for a node that is already part of a Couchbase cluster; the server will reject the request and return `error 400 reason: unknown ["Renaming is disallowed for nodes that are already part of a cluster"]`.

-To see the specific REST request, see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).
+To see the specific REST request, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).

 For Couchbase Server 2.0.1 and earlier you must follow a manual process where you edit config files for each node which we describe below.
-For more information, see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).
+For more information, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).

 <a id="couchbase-admin-restapi-failover-node"></a>